Vestibular Rehabilitation - Evaluation and Treatment

 - Why Take This Course?

-- An Introduction to the specific testing portions of this course by Barry Morgan, PT
+- An Introduction to the specific testing portions of this course by a physical therapist

 “As the population ages and certainly as balance and vestibular conditions increase with age, we are all going to be treating patients with these specific issues.
 Also, in treating other types of patients, you might miss some key problem areas, such as, for example, some dizziness in your cervical patient or when you are laying a back patient back and they are dizzy.
 So it’s important to have the skills presented in this course in order to evaluate patients clinically and comprehensively.”